I hate the dentist. How is your office different?

 You have more than one location.
 Where are your offices located?

-Yes, we have four offices convenient to all major metro Atlanta area neighborhoods: Alpharetta/Johns Creek, East Cobb, Brookhaven, and Highlands.
+Yes, we have five offices convenient to all major metro Atlanta area neighborhoods: Alpharetta/Johns Creek, East Cobb, Buckhead, Brookhaven, and Highlands.

 Our Convenient Locations